mrakgr/Trading-Journal/journal_2025.md

 You cannot see the fear in the indices, but momentum stocks are getting absolutely destroyed.

 This panic could spread to the rest of the market and drag it down.

+10/24/2025

+9:55am.
+Uah, my back hurts.
+I need to stop doing those rubber band exercises, it's ruining me.
+2 days ago I also had pain below my right shoulder that was keeping me up at night.

+Also the market isn't cracking.
+If I wanted to trade actively this would be a significant problem, but right now who cares.

+Let me chill a bit and then I will start.

+Yesterday I got kicked out of the CZN game due to there being maintenance, so I had to play Limbus instead.
+It was annoying.

+10:15am.
+Let me finish the Nia Liston chapter and then I will start for they day.

+I had a great idea on how to improve the Hopfield Dictionary, so I want to make a live video and adjust the sketch.
+I need to explain it first.